edwinthomasg/hugo/content/movie/actor.md

 - thriller
 date: "2022-10-09T19:42:12+05:30"
 draft: false
-places:
-- erode
-tags: ["filmify"]
-title: Actor
-movie:
- running days: 100
 keywords:
 - programming
 - coding
+movie:
+  running days: 100
+places:
+- erode
+slug: new-page
 summary: this is summary page for the acctor page located in movie/actor tested on the development server
-slug: "new-page"
+tags:
+- filmify
+title: Actor
+_build:
+ render: link
 ---
 This is actor page